 One size doesn’t fit all

-There are lots of ways of using film and video to not only promote community engagement in the arts, heritage, and culture sector.
+There are lots of ways of using and producing film and video to not only promote community engagement in the museum, arts, heritage, and culture sector.
 We regularly work within this sector and have created various types of films and videos for museums, galleries and heritage based projects.
 We create each and every project to specifically fit the needs of each project and commissioner.